RoySenpai/opsys_hw5_bonus/README.md

 #### Encryption API
 The Encryption API supports the following operations:
 * `int AES_func_encrypt_data(uint8_t *plaintext, int plaintext_len, const uint8_t *key, const uint8_t *iv, uint8_t *ciphertext)` – Encrypts the data using the AES-256-CBC algorithm.
-Returns 1 if the operation was successful, or 0 if an error occurred.
+Returns length of the ciphertext if the operation was successful, or 0 if an error occurred.
 * `int AES_func_decrypt_data(uint8_t *ciphertext, int ciphertext_len, const uint8_t *key, const uint8_t *iv, uint8_t *data)` – Decrypts the data using the AES-256-CBC algorithm.
-Returns 1 if the operation was successful, or 0 if an error occurred.
+Returns length of the data if the operation was successful, or 0 if an error occurred.

 The Encryption API uses the OpenSSL crypto library, which is an open-source library for encryption and decryption.
 It is available at: https://www.openssl.org/